theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/gnostic-christianity/part-2/index.md

   - term: "Second Treatise of the Great Seth"
     def: "A Gnostic text where Christ mocks the Archons, revealing that his crucifixion was an illusion — his true self was never touched."
   - term: "Sophia"
-    def: "The divine feminine Aeon of Wisdom.
-She fell into the lower realms and scattered her light into humanity.
+    def: "The divine feminine Aeon of Wisdom who fell into the lower realms and scattered her light into humanity.
 She rises through our awakening."
   - term: "Archons"
-    def: "Forces of illusion and control — system enforcers created by the Demiurge to keep souls asleep.
-They rule through fear, shame, and distraction."
+    def: "Forces of illusion and control — system enforcers created by the Demiurge to keep souls asleep; they rule through fear and distraction."
   - term: "Mirror of Christ"
-    def: "A central Gnostic teaching: Christ is not to be worshipped but recognised.
-He is the image of what we are beneath the lie."
+    def: "A central Gnostic teaching: Christ is not to be worshipped but recognised — the mirror of our true self beneath the lie."

 references:
   title: "📚 Sources & Study Path"
-  intro: "For those wishing to go deeper, these texts offer both insight and initiation into the tradition."
+  intro: "For those who wish to go deeper, these texts offer both insight and initiation into the tradition."
   readings:
     - title: "The Gospel of Thomas"
-      desc: "A collection of sayings of the Living Jesus, revealing the path to inner light."
+      desc: "Sayings of the Living Jesus revealing the path to inner light."
     - title: "The Second Treatise of the Great Seth"
       desc: "Christ’s discourse of divine laughter and freedom from the illusion of crucifixion."
     - title: "The Hypostasis of the Archons"